ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/08_Foobooks_Progress.md

 ## List all the books
-Right now it's just printing the string `List all the books`.

-`index.blade.php` is created, just needs to be filled in.
+`books/index.blade.php` is created, just needs to be filled in.

 Use the `Book` model to get all the books.
 Pass this data to the View.